dib-lab/2020-paper-sourmash-gather/manuscript.md

 of containment to mapping results in Figure @fig:mapping suggests that this approach is an accurate proxy for systematic mapping.

+There is one significant drawback to assigning minimum metagenome covers based on k-mers: because k-mers are not a perfect proxy for mapping (see Figure @fig:mapping, blue lines), using k-mers to identify the best genome for *mapping* may sometimes lead to inaccurate assignments.
+The extent and impact of this kind of false negative remains to be evaluated but is likely to only affect strain- and species-level assignments.

 Our implementation of the min-set-cov algorithm in sourmash also readily supports using custom reference databases as well as updating minimum metagenome covers with the addition of new reference genomes.
 When